emericg/esp32-environmental-sensors/HiGrow/doc/higrow-ble-api.md

 ### Name

-A read request to the `0x16` handle will return n bytes of data, for example `0x486947726f77` corresponding to the device name.
+A read request to the `model number` characteristic will return n bytes of data, for example `0x486947726f77` corresponding to the device name.

 | Position | 00 | 01 | 02 | 03 | 04 | 05 |
 | -------- | -- | -- | -- | -- | -- | -- |